-40. The works in the Bahawalpur and Khanpur Divisions and in part of the Reti Division were thereupon closed entirely, and the whole Executive Staff removed, excepting one officer, who was left in charge of the material and other property on the line, at the same time the office of Superintending Engineer of the Mooltan District was placed in abeyance, the duties of Superintending Engineer of the reduced District being undertaken by the Engineer-in-Chief himself.
+40. The works in the Bahawalpur and Khanpur Divisions and in part of Cloaing of works on 150 miles south of Bahawalpur.
+Cloaing of works on 150 miles south of Bahawalpur. removed, excepting one officer, who was left in charge of the material and other property on the line, at the same time the office of Superintending Engineer of the Mooltan District was placed in abeyance, the duties of Superintending Engineer of the reduced District being undertaken by the Engineer-in-Chief himself.
 The arrangement, however, was not long continued, and a Superintending Engineer was again appointed early in 1875-76.
 The work thrown on the Engineer-in-Chief's office by the commencement of operations at the Sutlej Bridge was found to be more heavy than the office could conveniently undertake.